Nursing Home Nurse Vs Hospital Nurse has always been a debatable subject for people who are looking for a nursing career.

 Nursing Home Nurse vs Hospital Nurse: Interaction with patient

-The fundamental purpose of nursing home nurse care is to maximize a pleasant environment, encourage healthy days while testing, exercising, and medical procedures every day.
+The fundamental purpose of nursing home nurse care is to maximize a pleasant environment and encourage healthy days while testing, exercising, and medical procedures every day.

 It would be normal to expect to see a nurse every day and be with a patient every time in the nursing home.